-DAA will be using PowerSchool and PowerSchool Learning systems.
 PowerSchool is DAA's electronic student management system where student information will be collected and stored.
 The parent portal will be a gateway into the system giving parents access to real-time information that may include attendance, grades, behavior reports and detailed assignment descriptions along with school bulletins.
-Everyone stays connected.
 Teachers will be able to share information with parents and students, which will allow students to stay on top of their assignments, and ensure parents are engaged in their children's learning and progress.